LiquidSalonDao/liquid-salon-docs/docs/PCD.md

 ## Yield Vault

-PCD protocol supports extra yield earning for collaterals under the condition if the yield strategy:
+PCD protocol supports extra yield earning for collaterals if the yield strategy:

 - Can only ever grow in token amount;
 - Can be deposited and withdrawn at will.